Jalil-101/shiplink/README.md

 ## 🆘 Support

 For questions or issues:
 1. Check the documentation in this repo
-2. Review `HANDOVER.md` for common setup issues
+2. Review troubleshooting guides
-3. Contact the team leads (see Key Contacts above)
+3. Contact the development team

 ---